Ultimate Report on People Who Visited Every Country in the World

 Conclusions and Expectations

-The common profile of an older white male UN Master is indeed the majority, but things are changing rapidly.
+The common profile of an older white male UN Master is indeed the majority, but things are changing.
 We can expect them to change more.
 An average age of 53 suggests that completion of every country generally occurs at a younger age than expected.
-More than half of the women achieving it in the past five years indicates a longer-term equalisation of gender.
+More than half of the women (46 at last count) achieving it since 2022 indicates a longer-term equalisation of gender.

 What does not seem to be changing at the same pace are the ethnicities and nationalities of UN Masters.
 Overwhelmingly and predictably, these come from developed countries.
 Those who represent developing countries more frequently than not have a second passport enabling them to travel more easily.

-We will continue adding to our NomadMania UN Masters List until we reach 500 travellers that we can confirm.
+We will continue adding to our NomadMania UN Masters List for now.
 More than ever, this is where we depend on you, the NomadMania community and beyond, for corrections and up-to-date information.
 We would especially like to ask for contributions from members of the TCC, particularly older members.
 We also wish to thank Ihab Zaki of Spiekermann Travel whose clarifications on year of visit were crucial in our analysis.

 You can always contact us about UN Masters – even if you are not our member.
 Help us make our list even more useful and accurate so that everyone can benefit from it!

-We will be updating this article – and the numbers – quarterly so that it stays relevant as we get new information.
+We will be updating this article – and the numbers – annually so that it stays relevant as we get new information.

 *** This article is subject to copyright and no portions of it can be copied or quoted without an active link referring to this article as an original source.